 customers who do not receive supply for more than 180 days from their LDC.

-The government intends to expand the scope of the competitive market in Brazil so that all consumers with minimum demand of 3 MW will be free to choose their supplier of power with effect from July 2000.
-Further reductions of this threshold to 500 kW have been proposed by ANEEL and are likely to be introduced by 2003.
+The Government of Brazil intends to expand the scope of the competitive market in the country so that all consumers having a minimum demand of 3 MW will be free to choose their supplier of power.
+This new measure is expected to take effect in July 2000.
+Further reductions of this threshold to 500 kW have been proposed by ANEEL and could be introduced by 2003.

 The Power Sector Law was complemented by laws regulating the production of electricity by independent and autonomous energy producers and granting IPPs open access to the transmission system.

+Additional Regulatory Initiatives

-The government and ANEEL have instituted a number of other measures in order to promote competition in the generation sector and to facilitate the development and financing of new generation facilities.
+The Government and ANEEL have instituted a number of other measures in order to promote competition in the generation sector and to facilitate the development and financing of new generation facilities.
 The most important of these are:

 Execution of Initial Contracts between the generation sector and the distribution sector.
-These contracts have given security of supply to the distribution sector and cash flow certainty to the generation sector in order to facilitate its privatization;
+These Initial Contracts have given security of supply to the distribution sector and cash flow certainty to the generation sector and facilitated its privatization;

-Initial contract volumes for 2002 will remain at the same level as 2001, then roll-off by 25% per year over the last three years of the contract.
-The increased power demand for the overall sector, combined with the roll-off of the Initial Contracts, will create a competitive market for the execution of new generation contracts;
+Initial Contract volumes for 2002 will remain at the same level as 2001, then roll-off by 25% per year over the last three years of the contract.
+The increased power demand for the sector overall, combined with the roll-off of the Initial Contracts, should create a competitive market for the execution of new generation contracts;

 Creation of an independent, open-access transmission system consisting of all lines of 240 kV or greater.
-The national transmission system is known as the “Base Grid”;
+This national transmission system is known as the “Base Grid”;

 Introduction of zonal transmission pricing.
 In order to send appropriate economic signals concerning the location of new generation capacity, the Brazilian electricity system has been split into a number of regional subsystems, each with its own connection and use charges.
 A central point is defined for each subsystem where all energy trades within the subsystem are deemed to be transacted with transmission losses being shared between all members of the subsystem.
 This mechanism gives incentives to locate new generation capacity in subsystems that import a large proportion of their demand requirements by setting low transmission charges within those subsystems.
-For example, Rio de Janeiro constitutes such a subsystem;
+For example, Rio de Janeiro constitutes a subsystem;

 Enable distribution companies to purchase power from affiliated generation companies for up to 30% of their regulated demand and 100% of their unregulated demand.
 This is of great importance given the lack of a transparent wholesale generation market and the consequent need for new generation projects to enter into long-term off-take contracts to finance this development; and